-Thanks for opportunity and congratulations and special thanks to our little team of organizers who have put this together for this evening.
+Thanks for opportunity and congratulations and special thanks to our little team of organizers who have put this function together this evening.

-It must be acknowledged at the outset that what we are celebrating tonight is 100 years of written history along with the indigenous history that went back millennia which can only be appreciated as a kind of an amazing unending receding dream.
-However the histories are firmly connected by the one word that undoubtedly has stood the test of time which is the name “Tenindewa”.
+It must be acknowledged at the outset that what we are celebrating tonight is 100 years of Tenindewa’s written loosely linked to indigenous history.
+That history of course went back millennia, and can only be described and appreciated as a kind of an amazing, unending, receding dream.
+However these two parts of history are firmly connected by the a word that undoubtedly has stood the test of time and that is the name “Tenindewa”.

 In celebrating 100 years of written history in this place, Tenindewa, it is important that we do look back and we do recognize and appreciate what the pioneers of the area went through and the deprivations they endured to turn this into a quite prosperous agricultural region and a reasonably civilized place to live.

 In researching and compiling a story around this 100 years it is indeed fortunate and remarkable that we have access to about 6 books of one description or another that allow us to track that history reasonably accurately and special thanks must go to the people (most have past-on of course) for their foresight and generosity in putting those memories on paper.
 As simple and brief as these stories might seem it goes without saying they become more and more valuable as each day goes by.
 The reason I say that is because unlike most other countries and even other parts of Australia this 100 years is our very first 100 years of recorded history.

 ‘Memories of a Migrant‘ by Kathleen Rumble